-Section 2.4 How can you get a long-term supply of drugs?
+Section 2.3 How can you get a long-term supply of drugs?

-The plan offers two ways to get a long-term supply (also called an extended supply) of maintenance drugs on our plan's Drug List.
+The plan offers a way to get a long-term supply (also called an extended supply) of maintenance drugs on our plan's Drug List.
 (Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)

-- 1. Your Pharmacy Directory (PruittHealthPremier.com) tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Member Services for more information. - 2.
-You may also receive maintenance drugs through our mail-order program.
-Please see Section 2.3 for more information.
+1. Your Pharmacy Directory (PruittHealthPremier.com) tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
+You can also call Member Services for more information.

-Section 2.5 When can you use a pharmacy that is not in the plan's network?
+Section 2.4 When can you use a pharmacy that is not in the plan's network?